jrl-umi3218/mc_rtc/README.md

 mc_control
 --

-Where the controllers are defined, more details regarding the implementation of a new controller are provided below but all controllers should inherit from the `MCVirtualController` class.
+The basis for new controller.
+More details regarding the implementation of a new controller are provided below but all controllers should inherit from the `MCController` class.

-Existing controllers include:
+Some controllers are provided in `mc_rtc` to serve as examples/basis for your own:
 - `PostureController` controls a robot's posture
 - `Body6dController` controls a robot's end-effector(s)
 - `CoMController` controls a robot's CoM
 - `SeqController` implements a FSM to play a sequence of stance/actions obtained from planning softwares

 The `MCGlobalController` class is used to manage the controllers and transfer the information from the simulation/robot (e.g. force sensors' data or joints positions) to the current controller.
+It also decides what will be the "main" robot for the simulation/run.

 mc_rtc_ros
 --